dhparks/als_speckle/webapps/readme.txt

     4. Exit the screen multiplexer through (CTRL-A)+D
     5. Log out of magnon

 This keeps the server running in a user account.
-When the server inevitably crashes due to some bug, this procedure must be repeated to restart it.
-Another possibility is running the server as an automatically (re)starting daemon/background process, but this is currently beyond my abilities.
+When the server inevitably crashes due to some bug or shuts off due to a power outage this procedure must be repeated to restart it.
+Another possibility is running the server as an automatically (re)starting daemon/background process, but this is currently beyond my knowledge.

-4. Accessing the server
-Accessing the analysis server is very simple.
-From a computer on the LBNL network or a computer on an external network with VPN access, direct a web browser to magnon.lbl.gov:5000 (or whatever computer you have the server running on)